-Biden asks Senate to ratify Sweden and Finland’s NATO bids
+Biden asks Senate to ratify new NATO expansion

 Ankara later withdrew its objections after Sweden and Finland promised to respond to Turkey’s extradition requests, remove export controls, and end support for groups that Ankara views as terrorist.

-In early July, NATO members signed the ascension protocols, which are due to be ratified by lawmakers from all nations that are part of the alliance.
+In early July, NATO members signed the accession protocols, which are due to be ratified by lawmakers from all nations that are part of the alliance.